dp9u0/awesome-stars/README.md

 ## C

+- [contextswitch](https://github.com/tsuna/contextswitch) - Little micro-benchmark for Linux to test the cost of context switching and system calls
 - [libuv](https://github.com/libuv/libuv) - Cross-platform asynchronous I/O
 - [redis](https://github.com/microsoftarchive/redis) - Redis is an in-memory database that persists on disk.
 The data model is key-value, but many different kind of values are supported: Strings, Lists, Sets, Sorted Sets, Hashes
 - [How-to-Make-a-Computer-Operating-System](https://github.com/SamyPesse/How-to-Make-a-Computer-Operating-System) - How to Make a Computer Operating System in C++